-(3) Support Modification Calendar: Pre-trial Motions related to the support modification calendar shall be brought as set forth in LFLR 14.
-(4) Motions to be scheduled before judges: Motions scheduled before judges shall be brought using the timelines required by the applicable civil and local rules, including but not limited to CR 12, CR 56, and LCR 7.
+- (4) Motions to be scheduled before judges: Motions scheduled before judges shall be brought using the timelines required by the applicable civil and local rules, including but not limited to CR 12, CR 56, and LCR 7.
 Unless otherwise required, motions scheduled before judges shall be heard on at least six (6) court days notice and without oral argument unless otherwise directed by the court.
-The following motions shall be scheduled before the assigned judge, or if no assigned judge, by the Chief Civil Judge or in family law cases involving children before the Chief Unified Family Court Judge: (A) Motions to seal a file, even if agreed; (B) Motions to change the trial date, or a deadline in the case schedule; (C) Motions for summary judgment, except for summary judgment motions in paternity actions which shall be heard on the family law motions calendar; (D) Motions to resolve which court shall exercise jurisdiction under the Uniform Child Custody Jurisdiction and Enforcement Act (Chapter 26.27 RCW); (E) Motions related to discovery.
+The following motions shall be scheduled before the assigned judge, or if no assigned judge, by the Chief Civil Judge or in family law cases involving children before the Chief Unified Family Court Judge: - (A) Motions to seal a file, even if agreed; - (B) Motions to change the trial date, or a deadline in the case schedule; - (C) Motions for summary judgment, except for summary judgment motions in paternity actions which shall be heard on the family law motions calendar; - (D) Motions to resolve which court shall exercise jurisdiction under the Uniform Child Custody Jurisdiction and Enforcement Act (Chapter 26.27 RCW);

+- (E) Motions related to discovery.
 Motions to obtain discovery, such as to appoint an expert or to require an evaluation of a party, valuation of a business or property, or inspection of property, shall be scheduled on the family law motions calendar.
-Motions for a protective order, to compel a party to comply with a discovery request, or for sanctions related to discovery shall be scheduled before the assigned judge.
-(F) Motions to Enforce a CR2A Agreement.

-(G) Motions for Revision of a Commissioner's Order.
-See LCR 7(b)(7).
-(5) Motions related to Trials and Appeals: Presentation of final orders related to a trial, motions to reconsider or vacate a judgment or decree entered after trial, and motions relating to the appeal of a final order entered after a motion or a trial (including motions to waive fees for the appeal, to stay the underlying order), shall be noted before the trial judge.
+Motions for a protective order, to compel a party to comply with a discovery request, or for sanctions related to discovery shall be scheduled before the assigned judge. - (F) Motions to Enforce a CR2A Agreement. - (G) Motions for Revision of a Commissioner's Order.
+See LCR 7(b)(8). - (5) Motions related to Trials and Appeals: Presentation of final orders related to a trial, motions to reconsider or vacate a judgment or decree entered after trial, and motions relating to the appeal of a final order entered after a motion or a trial (including motions to waive fees for the appeal, to stay the underlying order), shall be noted before the trial judge.
 If a commissioner entered the final order that is appealed, such motions shall be noted before the Chief Civil Judge/RJC Judge or in family law cases involving children before the Chief Unified Family Court Judge.
 Motions in limine and trial motions shall be brought before the trial judge.

 (6) Motions to Vacate Orders.